2.

 Without that, we can struggle to thrive.

-However, achieving a satisfying relationship is hard.
+Achieving a satisfying relationship is hard.

 Being in a relationship with another human being is hard work.